cbhuber17/ERWaitTimes/README.md

 Interactive features include:
 * Viewing the page/plots in light or dark mode
-* Comping a rolling average (boxcar filter) based on input hours selected
+* Computing a rolling average (boxcar filter) based on input hours selected
 * Selecting date ranges by clicking relative time buttons
 * Enabling/disabling hospitals in the legend
 * Click-dragging zoom levels for all plots
+* Click-dragging pan of all plots
 * Toolbar control features (save as .png, zoom control, etc.)

 Webpage is best viewed on a desktop PC, however it is supported for mobile.
 For best results, please rotate phone to landscape orientation.